IntelLabs/nlp-architect/doc/source/ner_crf.rst

 Data loader
 -----------

-Loading data into the model can be done using the :py:class:`SequentialTaggingDataset <nlp_architect.data.sequential_tagging.SequentialTaggingDataset>` data loader which can be used with the preprared train and test data sets described above.
+Loading data into the model can be done using the :py:class:`SequentialTaggingDataset <nlp_architect.data.sequential_tagging.SequentialTaggingDataset>` data loader which can be used with the prepared train and test data sets described above.

-The data loader returns 2 numpy matrices:
+The data loader returns 2 Numpy matrices:
 1. sparse word representation of the sentence words
 2. sparse word character representation of sentence words